Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 She left.

-And Vèirnav stood in the courtyard of a dead man's house, the fog in his eyes making the evening light soft and strange, and felt the weight of thirty-seven years of secrets finally begin to lift from his chest.
+And Vèirnav stood in the courtyard of a dead man's house, the fog in his eyes making the evening light soft and strange, and felt the weight of thirty-seven years of silence finally begin to lift from his chest.

 ---